Below are Tara’s 2 week old puppies.

 Tara’s 2 week old puppies are starting to open their eyes and ears.
 Most of them are up on their feet (though still very wobbly).
 We’ve moved them to a pen with Tara doing most of the work of taking good care of them.
 We hold them often (especially when one cries) and are doing daily ENS, weighing, giving probiotics, and keeping everything clean.
+We’ve also just started bottle feeding them once a day in addition to their getting momma’s milk from Tara.
 See below for more details on their development and what we do with them at this age.

 Eyes and Ears Are Opening